Hyperparticle/lct-master/charles-university/speech-recognition/speech-recognition-project/README.md

 4. Create a dictionary that translates from words to phonemes.
 This project uses an English lexicon provided by Voxforge (see script).
 A list of words `wlist` is generated and fed through the lexicon to generate a `dict` and list of monophones `monophones0` (without a short pause sp), `monophones1` (with short pause sp).

-5. Use script `configuration/mkphones0.led` and to create a phonetical transcription of all training sentences from `words.mlf` and output to `phones0.mlf`
+5. Use script `configuration/mkphones0.led` to create a phonetical transcription of all training sentences from `words.mlf` and output to `phones0.mlf`

 6. Define a prototype model in `configuration/proto` and initialize it in `hmm0` by computing the mean and variance of the training data.